tferrari92/automate-all-the-things/README.md

 1. On the left side menu under "Pipelines" go to "Library"
 2. Click on "+ Variable group".
 3. Under "Variable group name" write "aws-keys".
-4. Add the following variables pasting on the "Value" field the keys you used to create the AWS service connection:
+4. Add the following variables pasting on the "Value" field your AWS keys:
 - aws_access_key_id
 - aws_secret_access_key
 5. Click on the lock icon on each variable.